ProjetPP/projetpp.github.io/index.md

 ## The project

-*Projet pensées profondes* are three french words, which mean literaly *deep thoughts project* in english.
+*Projet Pensées Profondes* are three french words, which mean literaly *Deep Thought Project* in english.

 This project aims to propose a natural question answering framework.
 You can test it [here](http://ppp.pony.ovh/).